Swimming is a fun way for your dog to exercise and cool off, as well as a great way for you to bond with your pet.

-The water can be a fun place to go and exercise but it can also be associated with possible dangers.
-Hazards include drowning, near drowning, poor water quality, toxins in the water, infectious agents or parasites, exposure to other animals, and possible trauma from things in the water that may not be visible.
+The water can be a fun place to go and exercise, but it’s not without its risks.
+Potential hazards include drowning, poor water quality, toxins in the water, infectious agents or parasites, exposure to other animals, and possible trauma from things in the water that are not visible.
 Learn more about these possible threats in The Importance of Pet Water Safety During the Summer Months.

-Some dogs are really great swimmers and comfortable in the water and others are not.
-Breeds known to be good swimmers include the standard poodle, Labrador Retrievers, Golden Retrievers, Newfoundlands, Portuguese Water Dogs, American Water Spaniels, Irish Water Spaniel, Newfoundland, English Setter, Irish setter, Chesapeake Bay Retriever, and Spanish Water Dog.
+Some dogs are really great swimmers and comfortable in the water, while others are not.
+Breeds known to be good swimmers include the Standard Poodle, Labrador Retriever, Golden Retriever, Newfoundland, Portuguese Water Dog, American Water Spaniel, Irish Water Spaniel, English Setter, Irish Setter, Chesapeake Bay Retriever, and Spanish Water Dog.
 Lots of mixed-breed dogs are also good swimmers.

-Any dog can be a good swimmer but some breeds that are not known for their swimming abilities including the Bulldog, Pug, French Bulldog, Shih Tzu, Basset Hound, Boxer, Corgi, Chow Chow, Maltese, Pomeranian, and Dachshund.
+Any dog can be a skilled swimmer, but some breeds that are not known for their swimming abilities are the Pug, French Bulldog, Shih Tzu, Basset Hound, Boxer, Corgi, Chow Chow, Maltese, Pomeranian, and Dachshund.

 14 Swimming with Dogs Safety Tips

-Below are 14 tips to help keep you and your dog safe when you are swimming together.
+Here are 14 tips to help keep you and your dog safe when you are swimming together:

 - Supervision.
-Ensure your dog is supervised while he or she is in the water.
+Ensure your dog is supervised while they are in the water.
 Things can happen quickly.
-A dog can get caught on something in the water or caught in a current.
+A dog can get caught on something in the water or in the current.

 - Life vest.
 Get a life vest or water safety jacket for your dog.
 Even dogs that are good swimmers can have problems.
-If you are just floating in the water – it is a good idea to have a life vest on for you as well.
-Choose a style that is comfortable for your dog and has a handle over the back so you can lift him out of the water if needed.
+Choose a style that is comfortable for your dog and has a handle over the back so you can lift them out of the water if needed.